KJJHHH/New-Learning-Algorithm-2021-NCCU/README.md

 `````

 ### MODULES
-The modules used in new learning algorithm
+The modules used in new learning algorith
-- NOTE
-    - :notebook: **Definition of acceptable**\
-        The maximum residual error for training samples does not exceed a predefined threshold.
 - LTS (Lecture 11)
     - Select all samples that fit the learning goal, denoted as {ns}
     - Select k samples, denoted as {ks}, that is not in {ns}